hashgraph/hedera-mirror-node/docs/design/nft.md

     - Alernatively, the `ExpressionConverter` could just generate a large amount of serial numbers, and the `CryptoTransferTransactionSupplier` could just transfer one at a time via a counter until it runs out.
-This would be a much simpler approach, but it would cap the number of transactions possible in a scenario, and it would require a longer startup time to generate all the serial nunmbers.
+This would be a much simpler approach, but it would cap the number of transactions possible in a scenario, and it would require a longer startup time to generate all the serial numbers.

 ### Acceptance Tests